eloots/akka-streams-echo/exercise_070_check_diff/src/test/resources/README.md

-cancel_echo
+cancel_echo_verification

-## Implement echo cancellation
+## Verify proper functioning of echo cancellation

-Using the appropriate combination of IIR/FIR filter, echos generated by a first filter can be cancelled out by a subsequent filter
+Using the GrapgDSL, we construct the flow that creates an audio stream that is the difference between the original audio input stream and the processed signal.

+The result indeed is **silence**